Universal Design for Learning (UDL): Engaging All Kinds of Learners

 3. Integrate Course Accommodations through UDL to Avoid Add Ons

-UDL vs. Accommodation for Students with Disabilities: Do not just ask students about their accommodations, integrate UDL into your teaching practice and course.
+• UDL vs. Accommodation for Students with Disabilities: Do not ask specific students about specific accommodations, instead use UDL to strengthen your teaching practice and course for all students.

 Evaluating Your Teaching through the UDL Checklist for Instructors: